Circuit City: Legal battles

 In 2005, Circuit City agreed to pay $173,220 in settlement and investigation reimbursement costs due to a false advertising claim in a 2004 New Jersey court case.
-The court found that important information pertaining to sale items was purposely obscured within the advertisement, thus potentially deceiving customers.
+The court found that important information about sale items was purposely obscured within the advertisement, thus potentially deceiving customers.

 Circuit City's City Advantage Plan was also challenged in a United States District Court in Massachusetts.
 The plaintiffs' claim concerned Circuit City's cancellation of its warranty plan without full disclosure of the plan at the time of sale.
 The plaintiffs cited breach of contract, unjust enrichment, and violation of the Massachusetts Consumer Protection Act.
 Circuit City requested the matter be dismissed.
 The court, however, upheld the plaintiffs' claim that the monies paid for the protection plan be reimbursed and credit be issued for non-working goods returned.

 Liquidators handling the sale of remaining Circuit City inventory have also become the target of consumer complaints, not only for often-uncompetitive pricing of items but also for an "all sales final" policy which allows the sale of defective or damaged merchandise at former Circuit City locations with no recourse afforded to the consumer.

 Real estate holdings

-Due to the expansion of Circuit City stores in the 1970s-1990s, the company accumulated a surplus of unused real estate with a presence in nearly every major market in the country.
+Due to the expansion of Circuit City stores in the 1970s–1990s, the company accumulated a surplus of unused real estate with a presence in nearly every major market in the country.
 Although a typical retail location is approximately 30,000 square feet (2700 m2), the company had numerous freestanding and in-line locations ranging from 2,000 to 50,000 square feet (180 to 4500 m2), and had surplus office, service and distribution locations scattered across the country.
-During Circuit City's 2005 fiscal year (March 1, 2004 through February 28, 2005), the company disposed of approximately 1.2 million square feet (108,000 m2) of vacant retail space.
+During Circuit City's 2005 fiscal year (March 1, 2004, through February 28, 2005), the company disposed of approximately 1.2 million square feet (108,000 m2) of vacant retail space.
 In January 2007, Circuit City's vice president for real estate announced plans to open 200–300 stores in the next two years, a large increase from the current trend of 10–12 stores a year.
 Due to the economic conditions the company faced, they did not reach that goal.
 Many of these stores, however, did open in 2008 and operated for only a few weeks before closing.
-Some were built and never opened and upon the company's declaration of bankruptcy, it was discovered that large expenditures were due to paying leases on buildings that were not even opened to the public.
+Some were built and never opened, and upon the company's declaration of bankruptcy, it was discovered that large expenditures were due to paying leases on buildings that were not even opened to the public.